ITMO-NSS-team/composite-flood-forecast/README.md

 # composite-flood-forecast
-Code for paper "An novel approach to river flood forecasting using composite automated machine learning models"
+Code for paper "Short-term River Flood Forecasting using Composite Models and Automated Machine Learning: the Case Study of Lena River"